adstuart/azure-vpn-p2s/multiauth/README.md

 **_Why is this?_**

 When we design for the VPN Server role in Azure, we have two options. _Azure Virtual WAN_ or _Azure VPN Gateway_.
-Today, both of these components now able to support simultaneously authentication types when using multiple transport protocols.
+Today, both of these components are now able to support simultaneously authentication types when using multiple transport protocols.

+> Previously the use of Multi-authentication types was constrained to Gateways running a single transport protocol, often OpenVPN only

 | ![image.png](image.png) |
 |:--:|